-When my convertible carry on got damaged by airlines baggage handlers, I was in snit.
-When I discover a certain aspect of my travel gear works for me and I like it, I become loyal to it… I marry it until one of us croaks.
+When my convertible carry on luggage got damaged by airlines baggage handlers, I was in snit.
+When I find an aspect of travel gear working for me… I marry it until one of us croaks.
 Now I was being forced to find a new marriage partner!

 How to Choose a Your Perfect Backpack

-A fan of convertible carry-ons & backpacks, I researched potential bags like a skeptic.
+A fan of convertible carry-ons vs backpacks, I researched potential bags like a skeptic.

 Secondly, choosing your perfect backpack takes thoughtfulness.
 Your choice can either be a help or hinderance:

 Ever been wedged into a crowded Indian bus?
 Has your flight ever gotten in late into Chicago’s O’Hare Airport and you’re running to a terminal, which feels an entire airstrip away?… Ever gone from backpacking and then straight into a luxury hotel ? …Ever gone from winter in one country into summer in another?… Do you want to pay $25-75 in baggage fees for every flight you take on a multi-destination trip? …You get the drift.

 I need a convertible carry-on to be malleable to my needs and past experiences!

 When my Eagle Creek Doubleback 22 carry on convertible travel backpack arrived in the mail, I had a good feeling about it.
 The fabric and manufacturing felt solid and strong.
 But I wasn’t sure how it would test on my three month long traipse through Southeast Asia & and Asia.
 There would be high points of luxury and there’d inevitably be low points of squeezing into crowded spaces and cramped quarters.
 Into my third month of use, I found it’s surviving the abuse of travel.
 It has many stories to tell.